-Legend: x = unknown, u = unchanged, - = unimplemented, q = value depends on condition
+$\label{eq:Legend: Legend: Legend: Legend: u = unchanged, - = unimplemented, q = value depends on condition$

+Note 1: RA6 and associated bits are configured as port pins in RCIO and ECIO Oscillator mode only and read 'o' in all other oscillator modes.

-- 2: Bit 21 of the TBLPTRU allows access to the device configuration bits. - 3: These registers are unused on PIC18F6X80 devices; always maintain these clear. - 4: These bits have multiple functions depending on the CAN module mode selection. - 5: Meaning of this register depends on whether this buffer is configured as transmit or receive. - 6: RG5 is available as an input when MCLR is disabled. - 7: This register reads all '0's until the ECAN module is set up in Mode 1 or Mode 2.
+2: Bit 21 of the TBLPTRU allows access to the device configuration bits.

+3: These registers are unused on PIC18F6X80 devices; always maintain these clear.

+4: These bits have multiple functions depending on the CAN module mode selection.

+5: Meaning of this register depends on whether this buffer is configured as transmit or receive.